jdeschamps/EMU-guide/uiproperty.md

 ### TwoStateUIProperty<a name="two"></a>

-A TwoStateUIProperty can only set the device property to an On state or to an Off state.
-These states are set in the configuration.
+A TwoStateUIProperty can only set the device property to an **On state** or to an **Off state**.
+The state values are set in the configuration by the user.
 TwoStateUIProperties are particularly suitable for components with two states such as JToggleButton, JCheckBox, JRadioButton or even JComboBox/ButtonGroup with only two elements.

-TwoStateUIProperties accept the following values:
+TwoStateUIProperties accept the following values (in order of priority):

 - On state:
   - The actual On state value (as set in the configuration)